-At ACTA we believe that social distance doesn’t have to mean social isolation.
-That’s why we have introduced a new series of live videos we are calling Shelter Together, bringing you LIVE performances, demonstrations, and words of wisdom from traditional artists across California on our social media channels!
+At ACTA, we believe that social distance doesn’t have to mean social isolation.
+That’s why we introduced a new series of live videos called Shelter Together, bringing you LIVE performances, demonstrations, and words of wisdom from traditional artists across California on our social media channels!

 Participants in Banteay Srei’s peer and intergenerational cooking class.
 Photo: Khin Swe Win.